kstr/NemVanityAddressGenerator/README.md

 ## Thanks to:
-Lost of thanks for the awsome work in these repositories:
+Lots of thanks for the awsome work in these repositories:

 https://bitbucket.org/kod_5/nemapi